AlexThePolygonal/cpp-stateful-templates/README.md

 }
 ```

-The DoWhile function primitive operates on a similar principle.
+The `DoWhile<stop_condition, Func>` function primitive operates on a similar principle.
-It will repeatedly call Func (with empty arguments, or predefined arguments if designed so) as long as value<StopCondVar, RE> evaluates to ctstd::True.
+It will repeatedly call the function `Func` (with empty arguments) as long as the value of the variable `stop_condition` evaluates to `ctstd::True`.
 The code
 ```cpp
 using _1 = DoWhile<is_nonempty, Foo, RE>;